About

 Callie played 10 years with Northeast Minor Hockey Association and then in the Doug Marshall AA hockey league and with the Female Midget AAA Fog Devils in St. John’s.
 She played for Newfoundland at two Atlantic Challenge Cups and at the 2011 Canada Winter Games.
 In 2012, Callie moved to Winnipeg, Manitoba, to play with the Balmoral Hall Blazers (JWHL).

 After Callie’s hockey career wrapped up, she returned home to pursue her dream of becoming a physician.
 Callie has since received an undergraduate degree in Biochemistry, is finishing her Masters in Clinical Epidemiology, and is in her second year of Medical School at MUN.
 Callie has been coaching with Northeast and in private hockey since 2008 and has coached every level from squirt to Midget A, most recently running the power-skating programs and coaching the U15 female team with Northeast and being with VHG since the beginning.
 In 2020 Hockey Canada named her Female Coach of the Year for Newfoundland and Labrador.
 Callie has also coached sledge hockey with Easter Seals Newfoundland for over 10 years.
-On top of sledge hockey, she is currently coaching with VHG and is the trainer for the Northeast Junior B Eagles.
+On top of sledge hockey, she is periodically coaching with VHG and is the Assistant Coach of the Northeast Junior B Eagles.

 Ryan St John